HomeBlog › PregnancyApp.com vs Flo

 Can a pregnancy app replace my midwife or doctor?

-No, an app cannot evaluate symptoms, fetal wellbeing, or complications the way a clinician can.
+No. An app cannot evaluate symptoms, fetal wellbeing, or complications the way a clinician can.
 Use tracking as support, and contact your healthcare team for medical concerns.

 Your calmer pregnancy starts today